DominicKlmNL/counter-strike-2-config/launchoptions.md

 7. Once you pasted the commands in the field, you can close the window and start up Counter-strike 2.
 The commands will now take immediate effect.
-8. $\color{Green}\textsf{INFO:}$ With the introduction of Counter-strike 2, the game automatically executes the autoexec file if it exists in the CFG folder.
-Making it unnecessary to add it to the launch options, since the game will execute it regardless.

 </div>
 <br>